rupeshpadhye/PopularMovieApp/Readme.md

 ============================

 - To fetch popular movies, you will use the API from themoviedb.org.
-If you don�t already have an account, you will need to create one in order to request an API Key
+If you do not have an account, create one in order to request an API Key
 - **Update MOVIE_APP_KEY** with API Key prior building project

 > buildTypes.all { variant ->